 “Notes toward Absolute Zero.
 Hypertext Fiction”

-Among the archives in The Tim McLaughlin Collection held by the Electronic Literature Organization at the Electronic Literature Lab at Washington State University Vancouver are three copies of an unbound manuscript reminiscent of a hand-made book.
-The first is a fair copy; the second, an unedited copy without the cover; the third, a copy edited in the author's hand.
+Among the archives in The Tim McLaughlin Collection, held by the Electronic Literature Organization at the Electronic Literature Lab at Washington State University Vancouver, are three copies of an unbound manuscript reminiscent of a hand-made book.
+The first is a fair copy; the second, a manuscript without the cover; the third, copy edited in the author's hand.
 McLaughlin reports that this was an early iteration of Notes Toward Absolute Zero created in 1992-1993 while living with friends in Ireland and working on a digital version.
 Because access to the internet was not at the time easily accessible, he had wanted to share the work with them in a format they could read.
 A local print shop cut his manuscript pages from the 8.5 x 11 stack he had produced into a finished size of 8.5 x 5.5 (McLaughlin, 18 Dec.
 2019).
 Its cover is produced with a black construction paper and is hand-lettered in silver by McLaughlin.
 It reads: “Notes toward Absolute Zero.
 Hypertext Fiction.”
 A silver monogram is found below the subtitle.
 The title page is produced with vellum and contains the same information as found on the cover, save that it is printed, not hand-written, in a combination of serif and san serif black letters.
 The choice of paper used throughout the rest of the book is “Beckett Glazier Mist recycled paper,” a wicked nod perhaps to the story’s focus on the frozen landscapes of the Arctic and wintery Canada.
 The typeface, Goudy Old Style, reminds readers of a past time of travel by train and ship and communication through letters and personal journals.
-This version offers little paratext, such as a Frontispiece and Backispiece found in The Eastgate Versions (Versions 2.0-4.0).
-Only three black and white images are used: the train station and a train outfitted with a snowplow also found later in The Eastgate Versions and another featuring the train accident mentioned earlier in this essay.
+This version offers little paratext, such as a Frontispiece and Backispiece found in The Eastgate Version (Version 2.1).
+Only three black and white images are used: the train station and a train outfitted with a snowplow also found later in The Eastgate Version and another featuring the train accident mentioned earlier in this essay.
 It does not offer chapters or page numbers, though some of the pages are titled like hypertext lexias.
 Like the hypertext it states it is, the narrative is relayed in small chunks and the episodes shift in time, place, action, and characters.

 This is a story that takes place in the space between movement.
 It begins when you realize that you can control your departure but not your arrival.
 If you find yourself somewhere else, perhaps gathered into the hypnotic sway of the sleeping car, it is because you have given up control over something.
 Travel is a conversation between places.